Search for a rare disease

 Multiple endocrine neoplasia type 2

-Prenatal diagnosis is possible and can identify mutations in the RET gene of offspring.
+Prenatal diagnosis is possible and can identify mutations in the offspring of RET mutation carriers.

-MEN2 is an autosomal-dominant syndrome and parents have a 50% chance of passing on the RET gene mutation to their offspring.
-Screening of all first-degree relatives should be performed in order to identify RET mutated gene carriers.
+MEN2 is an autosomal-dominant syndrome and parents have a 50% chance of passing on the RET gene mutation to their offspring independently by sex.

 Management and treatment